dotnet/reactive/Rx.NET/Documentation/adr/0003-windows-tfms-and-desktop-framework.md

 Consider an application MyApp that has two dependencies (which might be indirect, non-obvious dependencies) of this form:

-* UiLibA uses `System.Reactive` v5.0.
+* `UiLibA` uses `System.Reactive` v5.0.
 This is a UI library and it and depends on `DispatcherScheduler`
-* NonUiLibB uses Rx 7, and it does not use any UI-framework-specific Rx features but it does use new functionality in Rx 7
+* `NonUiLibB` uses Rx 7, and it does not use any UI-framework-specific Rx features but it does use new functionality in Rx 7

 Imagine for the sake of argument that Rx 7 adds a `RateLimit` operator to deal with the fact that almost nobody likes `Throttle`.

 So we now have this situation:

-* UiLibA will require `DispatcherScheduler` to be available through `System.Reactive` v5.0
+* `UiLibA` will require `DispatcherScheduler` to be available through `System.Reactive`
-* NonUiLibB will require `Observable.RateLimit` to be available through whatever reference it's using to get Rx 7
+* `NonUiLibB` will require `Observable.RateLimit` to be available through whatever reference it's using to get Rx 7

 This needs to work.
 This constraint prevents us from simply removing UI-specific types from `System.Reactive` in v7.0.